marioroy/mce-sandbox/README.md

 ### Note for 32-bit Perl

 The scripts support 64-bit numbers.
 Uncomment the "use bigint" line in the following files.
-This is not necessary for NUMBER below 2^32.
+This is not necessary for a NUMBER below 2^32.

     bin/algorithm3.pl
     bin/primesieve.pl